Marple railway station: Agatha Christie's Miss Marple

 In 1902, when Agatha Christie was twelve, her sister Margaret married James Watts and they lived at Abney Hall, Cheadle.
 Christie, encouraged by Watts to write, was a frequent visitor to Abney Hall from a young age into adulthood.
 The area around the hall and Cheadle inspired many settings within her books.

-From her home in Devon, Christie often used the railway to travel there, connecting from the Midland Main Line from London St Pancras onto the Hope Valley Line, and passing through Marple.
-It is theorised that a train was delayed there for long enough for the station sign to stick in her mind, to resurface in 1932 at the publication of the first novel featuring Jane Marple.
-However, at a 2015 event to celebrate the station's 150th anniversary, Christie's grandson produced a letter she had written to a fan that appears to prove that the name was inspired by a sale at Marple Hall during a visit to her sister at Abney Hall.
+From her home in Devon, Christie often used the railway to travel there, connecting from the Midland Main Line from onto the Hope Valley Line, and passing through Marple.
+It is theorised that a train was delayed there for long enough for the station sign to stick in her mind, only to resurface in 1927 at the publication of the first short story featuring Jane Marple.
+Christie later wrote that she took the name from Marple Hall, after attending an auction there while staying with her sister at Abney Hall; however, the auction took place in July 1929, over a year after the first Miss Marple story had been published.

+Failed Metro plans in 2008

+As part of Manchester's Transport Innovation Fund bid in 2008, which would see a weekday peak time congestion charge introduced on roads into the city centre in order for a £3bn injection into the region's public transport, Marple would have seen an increase to four services per hour in both directions throughout the day to Manchester Piccadilly.
+The line would have effectively been run as a metro-style operation, offering users of Marple and other stations along the route the ease of showing up without needing to know exact departure times.

+The rejection of the TIF plans in a public referendum in December 2008 (by a 4:1 majority) led to the plans being abandoned in April 2010.
+None of the station improvements were delivered therefore, despite the comparatively high usage of this suburban station.